thedevsaddam/orchid/README.md

 * Environment management  package [godotenv](https://github.com/joho/godotenv)

 ### Contribution
-As it is the very begining fo *Orchid* boilerplate, we need a good amount for contribution from you.
+As it is the very begining of *Orchid* boilerplate, we need a good amount for contribution from you.
 If you are interested to contribute please feel free to send pull request.

 ### License